sandeepsahanicodes/IoT-Enabled-Green-House-Environment-Automation/README.md

 # IoT Enabled Green House Environment Automation
+- This is the research project for the partial fulfillment for the award of the degree of Bachelor of Technology in Computer Science and Engineering.
 - Our system employs a network of sensors to gather data on essential greenhouse variables, including temperature, humidity, soil moisture, and light intensity.
 We utilize the ESP32 Wroom 32U microcontroller to transmit and visualize real-time data on the Arduino